 Today, Anaheim is a mixture of old and new.
 The city has added multiple attractions including the Pearson Park Amphitheater, the Muzeo museum, restaurants, shopping centers and more.
 Many historic buildings still stand today, including the first house built in Anaheim and the Woelke-Stoeffel House, which was owned by one of the original families that lived in the city.
 It continues to be a popular tourist destination, with just Disneyland Resort contributing $4.7 billion each year to the region’s economy.

 Anaheim has an estimated population of over 351,000.
 The total area of the city is almost 51 miles, and the population density is over 7,024 people per square mile.
 The city is the 56th largest in the US by population.

 The largest age group is 25 to 44, which comprises over 30% of the total population.
 Over 27% of the population is under age 18, while 9.3% are at least 65 years old.
 There are more females than males residing in Anaheim, with 99 males for every 100 females.
 About 15.6% of Anaheim’s residents live below the federal poverty line.

 Attractions and Employers

 Disneyland Resort is the city’s top employer, providing jobs to about 31,000 people.
 Kaiser Foundation Hospital, Northgate Gonzalez Markets, Hilton Anaheim and Angels Baseball are other top employers within the city.

 Anaheim Population Growth

 Anaheim has seen steady growth since it was founded in the 19th century.
 After the construction of Disneyland and other surrounding businesses, the population grew by a whopping 615%.
-Though growth has slowed since that time, recent estimates show that the population has grown by over 4% since the last census taken in 2010.
+Though growth has slowed since that time, recent estimates show that the population has increased by over 4% since the last census taken in 2010.
 The city’s thriving economy and many attractions will continue to draw in residents and visitors alike into the future.